Public API#

 sample_rate=48_000, # Sample rate of the output data

-name="full_analysis", # You can name the analysis, or keep the default name.
+name="full_transform", # You can name the transform, or keep the default name.

 fft=sft, # The FFT parameters